Internet censorship in Russia: Increase in Internet censorship from 2014

 Human rights NGO Agora reported that instances of Internet censorship increased ninefold from 2014 to 2015, rising from 1,019 to 9,022.

-In April 2018, a Moscow court ordered the ban and blockage of the messaging app Telegram under anti-terrorism laws, for refusing to cooperate with the FSB and provide access to encrypted communications.
+In April 2018, a Moscow court ordered the ban and blockage of the messaging app Telegram under anti-terrorism laws for refusing to cooperate with the FSB and provide access to encrypted communications.
 Sales of virtual private network services increased significantly in the wake of the ban.

 The FSB has also started lobbying against any "external" satellite Internet access initiatives, including proposals to introduce stricter controls against satellite Internet receivers, as well as opposition against Roskosmos taking orders to bring OneWeb satellites to space.

 In December 2018, Google was fined 500,000 rubles for not removing blacklisted sites from its search results.

-In March 2019, legislation was passed to ban the publication of "unreliable socially significant information", and materials that show "clear disrespect" for the Russian Federation or "bodies exercising state power".
-Russian media freedom watchdog Roskomsvoboda reported that a number of people were charged with administrative fines for simply sharing a video about insufficient school places in Krasnodar Krai on their Facebook pages, because the video was authored by "Open Russia", who is considered an "undesirable organization" by Russian authorities.
-The watchdog also noted an increasing trend of law enforcement using article 20.33 of the administrative violations code ("undesirable organizations"), which seems to be gradually replacing article 282 of the criminal code ("extremism") as the primary censorship instrument.
+In March 2019, legislation was passed to ban the publication of "unreliable socially significant information" and materials that show "clear disrespect" for the Russian Federation or "bodies exercising state power."
+Russian media freedom watchdog Roskomsvoboda reported that a number of people were charged with administrative fines for simply sharing a video about insufficient school places in Krasnodar Krai on their Facebook pages, because the video was authored by "Open Russia," which is considered an "undesirable organization" by Russian authorities.
+The watchdog also noted an increasing trend of law enforcement using Article 20.33 of the administrative violations code ("undesirable organizations"), which seems to be gradually replacing Article 282 of the criminal code ("extremism") as the primary censorship instrument.